All Episodes

 And it also will prevent any transfer on your clothes and staining that.

-You know, my wife tells me that.
+You know, my wife told me that.

 I thought it was the dumbest advice ever.